x0k/web-maid/src/options/readme.md

 List of all available operators.

-Signatures are described in `typescript` with following exceptions:
+Signatures are described with `typescript` syntax (which can be invalid) with the following features:

 - `<context>` is a context of operator
 - `<json>` is a value that can be properly serialized to JSON.
 With the following comparison rules: